clojurists-together/clojuriststogether.org/content/news/2019/february-2019-monthly-update.md

 - [#482](https://github.com/ztellman/aleph/pull/482) "Custom 100-Continue handler".

 Server now accepts new `:continue-handler` param to control response flow for requests with "Except: 100-Continue" header.
 By default Aleph just accepts all requests automatically sending "HTTP/1.1.
 101 Continue" response and resuming reading the body after that.
 Now you can provide as a `:continue-handler` a function that given specific request should decide whether the client should proceed or not.
-You can also provide a custom rejection response if the starndard "417 Expectation Failed" somehow doesn't work for you.
+You can also provide a custom rejection response if the standard "417 Expectation Failed" somehow doesn't work for you.

 - [#485](https://github.com/ztellman/aleph/pull/485) "http/file API to send region of the file".